On the Convergence Properties of Optimal AdaBoost: Introduction

-Solving this paradox has been a driving force behind boosting research, and various explanations have been proposed.
-By far the most popular among them is the theory of margins.
+Solving the apparent paradox roughly introduced above has been a driving force behind boosting research, and various explanations have been proposed~\citep{boosting_book}.
+By far the most popular among them is the theory of margins~\citep{Schapire97boostingthe}.
 The generalization error of any convex combination of functions can be bounded by a function of their \emph{margins} on the training examples, independent of the number of classifiers in the ensemble.
-AdaBoost provably produces large margins, and tends to continue to improve the margins after the training error has reached zero~\citep{Schapire97boostingthe}.
+AdaBoost provably produces reasonably large margins, and tends to continue to improve the margins even after the training error has reached zero~\citep{Schapire97boostingthe}.

 The margin theory is effective at explaining AdaBoost's generalization performance at a high level.
-But it still has its downsides.
-There is evidence both for and against the power of the margin theory to predict the quality of the generalization performance~\citep{Breiman:1999:PGA:334369.334370,RudinDynamics,RudinPreciseStatements}.
-But the most striking problem is that the margin bound is very loose: it does not explain the precise behavior of the error.
-For example, when looking at Figure~\ref{fig:c4.5} a couple of questions arise.
-Why is the generalization error not fluctuating wildly underneath the bound induced by the margin?
-Or even, why is the generalization error not approaching the bound?
-Remarkably, the error does neither of these things, and seems to converge.
+But it still has its downsides, as Breiman's presentation slide indicates.
+There is evidence both for and against the power of the margin theory to predict the quality of the generalization performance~\citep{Breiman:1999:PGA:334369.334370,RudinDynamics,RudinPreciseStatements,rudin2007,Reyzin:2006:BMB:1143844.1143939}.
+But the most striking problem is that the margin bound is very loose: It does not explain the precise behavior of the error.
+For example, when looking at Fig.~\ref{fig:c4.5}(a) a couple of questions arise.
+Why is the test error not fluctuating wildly underneath the bound induced by the margin?
+Or even, why is the test error not approaching the bound?
+Remarkably, the error does neither of these things, and seems to converge to a stationary value.

 This phenomenon is not unique to this dataset.
-We can see this convergence on many different datasets, both natural and synthetic.
-Even in cases where AdaBoost seems to be overfitting, the generalization performance tends to converge eventually.
-Take for example Figure~\ref{fig:heart-disease}.
+This convergence can be seen on many different datasets, both natural and synthetic.
+Even in cases where AdaBoost seems to be overfitting, \emph{the generalization performance tends to stabilize.} Take for example Fig.~\ref{fig:c4.5}(b).
 For the first 5000 rounds it appears that the algorithm is overfitting.
-Afterwards, its generalization error converges.
+Afterwards, its generalization error stabilizes.